joeis-dev/dotfiles/README.md

 $ stow -v -t -D $HOME .

 ````

+# Local Development & Authentication

+This repository includes a `sync.sh` script to automate backing up your dotfiles to GitHub.
+To use it, you'll need to provide your GitHub credentials in a local `.env` file.

+1.  **Create the `.env` file:**
+    In the root of this repository, create a file named `.env`.

+2.  **Add your credentials:**
+    Add the following lines to the `.env` file, replacing the placeholder values with your actual GitHub username and a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token):

+    ```bash
+    export GITHUB_USER="your_github_username"
+    export GITHUB_TOKEN="your_personal_access_token"
+    ```

+    **Important:** The `.env` file is included in the `.gitignore` and will not be committed to the repository.

 # Prepare dot files to be stow
 ````
 $ stow -v -t $HOME .